rejetto/kvstorage/README.md

 ## Methods

-where we say `any` below, we actually mean values that can be JSON-encoded (plus Buffer)
+The `any` below actually means a value that can be JSON-encoded (plus Buffer).

 - `constructor(options?)`
   - options: